Identification, Images, & Information

 Remarks

 Extremely difficult to ID to species, even under the microscope.
-They are so morphologically monotonous that breaking them into species groups isn't really an option.
+They are so morphologically monotonous that breaking them into species groups is only an option for some.
 Many species can only be IDed by the relative density of punctures on the surface of the bee.